Casper1123/smogon-stats-file-decoder/README.md

+### It's been like two years.
+I wanted to very quickly edit this saying that the code written in here isn't.. too great.
+It worked as of back then, and probably still does but it's not well optimised nor structured.
+If anyone wants to use this please reach out to me so I know that I should start updating it again.

 # Smogon  file decoder
 Oh do I damn hope I named it correctly, as it's not exactly 'encoded' of any kind just formatted annoyingly.\
 Takes apart files findable in https://www.smogon.com/stats/yyyy-mm/ into usable dictionaries in your projects.